 Marijuana continues to be the most widely abused illicit drug.
 The increased state-level legality of marijuana may be promoting perceptions of lower risks and higher benefits among high school students.
 In recent surveying, one third of 10th graders and 44% of those in the 12th grade reported having used the substance in their lifetimes, according to the National Institute on Drug Abuse.

-Should these upward trends in use continue, our country will almost certainly begin to see higher numbers of people negatively impacted by marijuana use and abuse.
+Should these upward trends in use continue, our country will almost certainly begin to see greater numbers of people negatively impacted by marijuana use and abuse.

 Help for Marijuana Addicts

-People that require assistance in managing their use or ending use of marijuana completely have a number of effective treatment options.
-They include:
+People who require assistance in managing their weed use or ending the use of marijuana completely have a number of effective treatment options.
+These include:

 - Patient education.

 - Talk therapy interventions.